Mishima city [三島]

-Since the Middle Ages, many samurais and common people in this area have worshiped.
+Since that, many samurais and common people in this area have worshiped.

 In this precincts, there area some interesting spots in addtion to common shrine buildings.

-It is estimated to be about 1,200 years old, and is thought that it is the largest tree of kinmokusei in Japan.
+It is estimated to be about 1,200 years old and the height is about 15 meters, and it is thought that the tree is the largest kinmokusei in Japan.

 In autumn, it produces countless orange blossoms, and they give out fragrance.

-It had naturally controled the flow of people walking on the road.
+The stone had naturally controlled the traffic of the people walking on the roads.

-This road became crowded, so the people in this town decided to remove this stone.
+Because the crossing became crowded, the people in this town decided to remove this stone.

 It is worshiped as a sacred stone for traffic safety.

-About 1 hour from Tokyo to Mishima by "Kodama" train of Tokaido
+About 1 hour from Tokyo to Mishima by Tokaido Shinkansen.